josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 "Family values" is an easy one.
 It would be frankly difficult to find a man who embodies that ideal _less_ than a serial philanderer and rapist on his third marriage.

 So is "Christian," for that matter; it's hard to imagine someone _less_ Christlike than a hot-tempered, hateful, spiteful, narcissistic, money-worshipping, power-hungry, egotistical bully who lies so casually it's impossible to judge his grasp on reality.
-He's the embodied inversion of everything Christians claim to believe.
+He's the embodied inversion of everything Christians claim to believe, without even _mentioning_ his vast collection of bigotries.

 But it doesn't matter.
 The Bible is rules, and the rules aren't for them.